LunarrPhase/Infrastructure-Classroom-Venue-Management---Smart-Campus/README.md

 user-friendly dashboard for booking and reporting issues, an admin interface for managing schedules and maintenance, and robust APIs for handling bookings, schedules, maintenance, notifications, and user management.
-Secure and scalable infrastructure will ensure data integrity and reasonable availability, enhancing the efficiency of space utilization on campus."
+Secure and scalable infrastructure will ensure data integrity and reasonable availability, enhancing the efficiency of space utilization on campus." ~brief given